 Historical data and benchmarks

-Another important aspect of the closeout report is the collection of historical data and benchmarks.
+Another important aspect of the closure report is the collection of historical data and benchmarks.

 - Historical data and benchmarks are crucial for comparing future projects and developing Cost Models using actual data for high-level factor estimates.